intracom-telecom-sdn/multinet/README.md

     - the machines should be able to communicate with each other
     - the machines should have SSH connectivity

-The above Software dependencies are installed inside a `virtualenv` [(isolated Python environment)](https://virtualenv.pypa.io/en/stable/), which is created from the `deploy/provision.sh` script which is responsible for the environment setup.
+The above software dependencies are installed inside a `virtualenv` [(isolated Python environment)](https://virtualenv.pypa.io/en/stable/), which is created from the `deploy/provision.sh` script which is responsible for the environment setup.
 In the next section we demonstrate how to prepare